Here at Fledglings we have 4 rooms catering for children from birth to 5 years.

 We are aged from birth to 15/16 months.
 In this room we are learning to explore, crawl, smile and stimulate our senses.
 We learn through our senses.
 We do painting, body painting, and finger painting, learn new sounds and noises.
 We like getting messy, as this is how we learn.
 We have a book corner, it is a cosy area and we enjoy exploring and getting to know our Key Persons here at the nursery.

 We participate in the same activities as the ‘big’ children.
 Our activities are scaled down for us, as sometimes we might not like the feel, taste, or touch of the activities that we do, as we have never done these activities at home before.
 We repeat the activities time and time again, and we find that we enjoy them, the more times that we do them.
 We will sleep during the day as it can be tiring, depending on our routines from home.
 We do heuristic play (this is a method of teaching that encourages learners to discover solutions for themselves), where we learn about the materials and textures around us.
-We also like getting messy with custard and jelly play.
+We also like getting messy with lots of natural resources.
 Even though we are young babies, we love exploring through our senses.
-We can sit in high chairs or sit round the table, and see what is happening.
-Sometimes we might go for a walk, or play outside in the garden as we have free flow.
+We sit in snugs for our mealtimes, this gives us independence to explore different foods.
+Sometimes we might go for a walk in our 6-seated wagon, or play outside in the garden as we have free flow.
 Our ratio is 1:3.

 Older Baby Room – The Diamonds

 Hello, we are the Diamonds!
 We are the older babies aged from 16/17 months to 2 years old.
 We have all found our feet and we need a larger space to explore.
-We are starting to test our words and sounds and we might copy expressions and babble a lot.
+We are starting to test our words and sounds and we might copy expressions, babble a lot and even use single words.
 We are also starting to follow basic instructions as we start to notice what our friends are doing and playing with.

 Our activities will start changing as we begin to use mark-making tools, roleplay resources and small world toys.
 Our imaginations are also starting to develop and we like to copy what we’ve seen at home, so we might play make-believe in the kitchen roleplay or pretend to look after babies.
 In our room we start eating at a lowered table.
 We have wooden chairs that have arms because we like our independence.
 We also have our water bottles out so we can freely access our water when we need.
 We will still be using the smaller garden, however we have lots of access to outdoor play through our new entrance.
 The garden will be set up with challenging physical activities that allow us to build upon our physical development and strength.
 Our ratio is 1:3.